intermine/im-docs/docs/embedding/apps-c/publication-search.md

     query(q) if q = opts.symbol
 ```

 Each module \(file\) in our app needs to export some functionality.
-When we call `require` we will be getting this functionality.
+When we call `require`, we will be getting this functionality.

 #### Observable

 We are going to be using [canJS](http://canjs.com/) which gives us objects that can be _observed_.
 What this means is that when their values change, others listening to these changes will be notified.
 When we want to [change](http://canjs.com/docs/can.Map.prototype.attr.html) their value we call `attr` function on them.
 One such example is where we setup the client.
-We are passing an object which is set on `imjs` which is a [canMap](http://canjs.com/docs/can.Map.html).
+We are passing an object which is set on `imjs`,a [canMap](http://canjs.com/docs/can.Map.html).
 Or the line below where we set a symbol on a `query` which is a [canCompute](http://canjs.com/docs/can.compute.html).
 The advantage here is that whenever we set a new symbol on `query`, anyone else will be told it has changed and do something.
 This something means to trigger a search.

 #### Components

-But first we are requireing some components into the memory.
+But first, we are require some components in the memory.
 These are [canComponent](http://canjs.com/docs/can.Component.html) instances.
 They wrap some user interface functionality \(think widget\) and are tied to a DOM tag.
 Whenever this tag appears on the page, a component gets automatically created with the appropriate template and data.
 For now, let's just say these need to be loaded before we inject our first template into the page.
 An example of a tag:

 ```markup
 <app-component></app-component>